homacs/fusg/README.md

 ##### Tasks:
   * Uses libaudit to parse audit log files.
   * Updates entries in db for each directory and file
-  * stores last update time
+  * Stores last update time

 #### fusg
 Command line tool to query the fusg database.